 3400.
 THE TRUE VALUE OF ArCHspec™ Residential Specifications

 Comparing this with other specification systems (some of which are sold by the individual section for well over a hundred dollars/section) the ArCHspec™ residential specification system is a bargain.
 Let’s do the math: Other system: 137 sections x $140 = $19,180.
-That’s almost 13 times MORE than the cost of ArCHspec™.
+That’s more than 11 times MORE (1,100%) than the cost of ArCHspec™.
 And those other systems are NOT oriented to residential architecture, and their paragraphs aren’t numbered and there aren’t any graphics included, and there’s no color coding and no Code references.
 Starting to get the picture why ArCHspec™ is better?
 And a better bargain?
 For the asking price, ArCHspec™ is an amazing value.

 “At last: architectural specifications written clearly, simply and without all the redundancy.
 About time!”

 3500.
 VOLUME OF INFORMATION INCLUDED & QUALITY OF INFORMATION